ste7anste7an/TUDCTF2025-hardware/README.md

 ## MicroBlcoks Firmware

 You can use the [online esptool](https://espressif.github.io/esptool-js/) for flashing your unit.
-Put your hardware unit in flashing mode by pressing the reset button while holding the boot burron.
+Put your hardware unit in flashing mode by pressing the reset button while holding the boot button.
 Erase the flash before loading the firmware `firmware_tudctf-lvgl_all.bin`.
 Set flash address to 0x0.

 <img width="766" height="272" alt="image" src="https://github.com/user-attachments/assets/c9fdfae6-6ea5-4bc0-a506-c66104a1573a" />